jalexisg/SET08103/assessment/README.md

 - [ ] Product Backlog created.
 - [ ] Project builds to self-contained JAR with Maven.
 - [ ] Dockerfile for project set-up and works.
-- [ ] Travis CI for project set-up and build is working using JAR, and Docker on Travis CI.
+- [ ] GitHub Actions for project set-up and build is working using JAR, and Docker on GitHub Actions.
 - [ ] Correct branches for GitFlow workflow created - includes `master`, `develop`, and `release` branches.
 - [ ] First release created on GitHub.
 - [ ] Code of Conduct defined.